KaayYoung/COMP-2511/README.md

 things need to do:
 1. add image(contains grid) into the textPanel, run the car on the image

-2. when dragging the car, how to ask the car to stop if it hit another car

-3. return the state to the algo
+2. return the state to the algo

-4. fill the color into the car
+3. fill the color into the car